+r 1 1 1

+9 Maintain governance WEBSITE DISCLOSURE: In addition to the high level Compliant The Board is responsible for Corporate

+structures and processes explanation of the application of the QCA the companies overall governance

+that are fit for purpose Code set out in the chair's corporate strategic direction and structure

+and support good governance statement: management and for the

+decision-making by the establishment and

+board Describe the roles and responsibilities of maintenance of a framework

+the chair, chief executive and any other of delegated authorities and

+directors who have specific individual controls to ensure the

+responsibilities or remits (e.g. for efficient and effective

+engagement with shareholders or other management of the

+stakeholder groups). companies operations.

+Describe the roles of any committees (e.g.

+audit, remuneration and nomination

+committees) setting out any terms of

+reference and matters reserved by the

+board for its consideration.

+Describe which matters are reserved for

+the board.

-Principle No. Principle Location of disclosure Disclosure Detail Required 9 Maintain governance structures and WEBSITE DISCLOSURE: In addition to the high level explanation of the application of the QCA Code set out in the chair's corporate governance statement: processes that are fit for purpose and support good decision-making by Describe the roles and responsibilities of the chair, chief executive and any other directors who have specific individual responsibilities or remits (e.g. for engagement with shareholders or other stakeholder groups). the board Describe the roles of any committees (e.g. audit, remuneration and nomination committees) setting out any terms of reference and matters reserved by the board for its consideration. • Describe which matters are reserved for the board. • Describe any plans for evolution of the governance framework in line with the company's plans for growth.
-10 Communicate how the company is governed ANNUAL REPORT & DISCLOSURE: Describe the work of any board committees undertaken during the year. and is performing by maintaining a dialogue with shareholders and other relevant stakeholders ACCOUNTS WEBSITE Include an audit committee report (or equivalent report if such committee is not in place).
-Include a remuneration committee report (or equivalent report if such committee is not in place).
-If the company has not published one or more of the disclosures set out under Principles 1-9, the omitted disclosures must be identified and the reason for their omission explained WEBSITE DISCLOSURE: Disclose the outcomes of all votes in a clear and transparent manner.
-Where a significant proportion of votes (e.g. 20% of independent votes) have been cast against a resolution at any general meeting, the company should include, on a timely basis, an explanation of what actions it intends to take to understand the reasons behind that vote result, and, where appropriate, any different action it has taken, or will take, as a result of the vote.
+Describe any plans for evolution of the

+governance framework in line with the

+company's plans for growth.

+10 Communicate how the ANNUAL DISCLOSURE: Describe the work of any Compliant The Investors section of our Audit company is governed and REPORT & board committees undertaken during the website includes our results, committee is performing by ACCOUNTS year. presentations and terms of maintaining a dialogue Include an audit committee report (or communications to reference with shareholders and equivalent report if such committee is not shareholders.
+We release the other relevant in place).
+Include a remuneration results of general meetings Audit stakeholders committee report (or equivalent report if through a regulatory news committee such committee is not in place). services and also on the report Regulatory News Section of If the company has not published one or our website.
+Remuneration more of the disclosures set out under committee Principles 1-9, the omitted disclosures report must be identified and the reason for their omission explained Remuneration WEBSITE DISCLOSURE: Disclose the committee outcomes of all votes in a clear and terms of transparent manner. reference Where a significant proportion of votes WEBSITE (e.g. 20% of independent votes) have been AGM Voting VVEDSITE cast against a resolution at any general outcomes meeting, the company should include, on a timely basis, an explanation of what actions it intends to take to understand the Annual reports Notices of reasons behind that vote result, and, general where appropriate, any different action it meetings has taken, or will take, as a result of the vote.
 Include historical annual reports and other governance-related material, including notices of all general meetings over the last five years.